paulorodriguesxv/python-spotify-remote-control/readme.md

 python app.py

-*Tips: maybe you might have a Premium account to work properly.
-Spotify need was running in some device and playing something..
+*Tips: you may need a premium account to work properly.
+Spotify need be running into some device and playing some music..

 ## Commands
  - Search: F2